 - Avoid crowds.
-If something like protests, demonstrations, or a national crisis of some sort are happening, do not get involved.
+If something like protests, demonstrations, or a national crisis of some sort is happening, do not get involved.
 It may seem tempting, but not engaging will help ensure your safety.
 Protests in SA usually end in violence and police shooting at protesters.

 - Don’t carry cash.
 Almost all establishments accept debit and credit cards.
-Keep in mind that they don’t accept any currency other than South African Rand’s (ZAR).
+Keep in mind that they don’t accept any currency other than the South African Rand’s (ZAR).
 I’d recommend getting a Transferwise Bordlessless travel card like mine.

 - Beware of Card cloning, ATM scams, pickpocketing.
-Never give anyone your card, ID or passport (Hotels will usually ask to make a copy of your ID when you check-in, this is normal).
+Never give anyone your card, ID, or passport (Hotels will usually ask to make a copy of your ID when you check-in, this is normal).
 Take precautions to avoid identity theft.